kimmelsg/cj-upload/README.md

 ## Todo

-Trigger a hover event on the underlying component for better user experience!
+- Trigger a hover event on the underlying component for better user experience!

+## Install

 ```
 npm install react-navload --save